 Tip: When entering the church with a dome climbing ticket, have a quick look at the three frescos on the northern aisle wall and take a wide sweep to see the rest of the church to confirm queuing more than ten minutes to gain entry is probably a waste of time better spent elsewhere in Florence.
 Guided tours give fast admission and may include visits to parts of the church cordoned off to non-paying visitors.

-Climbing the dome is done in two basic phases: the first set of wide stairs lead up to the circular walkway at the top of the drum and base of the dome.
+Climbing the dome is done in two basic phases: the first set of wide stairs leads up to the circular walkway at the top of the drum and the base of the dome.
 From here, enjoy the close-up view of the painting — hell is almost within touching distance.
 The door to the next flight of stairs is on the opposite end so enjoy a full half circle to see the painting better (and see it from the other side on the down journey when the other half of the ring is used).
 To take photos, step to the opposite side of the general flow of visitors as soon as reaching the ring — there are small sections where it is possible to remain stationary without holding other visitors up.

 The second flights of stairs are between the two domes.
 Although not particularly claustrophobic, these stairs were never designed with the half-million visitors they receive annually.
 Visitors see the special design features close up and at times it is not possible to walk upright for small sections.
 It is not a difficult climb but for some with limited mobility, it may be a bit more challenging.
 Opportunities to pass or rest are limited.